tembo-io/website/blog/2023-09-29-table-version-history/index.md

 FROM employees_history;
 ```

-We can use this query instead to find Bernard's salary at any given date.
+Then, we can use this query to find Bernard's salary at any given date.

 ```sql
 SELECT salary